Tazewell, Virginia

 Tazewell (/ˈtæzwɛl/) is a town in Tazewell County, Virginia, United States.
 The population was 4,627 at the 2010 census.
-It is part of the Bluefield, WV-VA micropolitan area, which has a population of 107,578.
+It is part of the Bluefield micropolitan area, which has a population of 107,578.
 It is the county seat of Tazewell County.

 History

 Named Jeffersonville until 1892, Tazewell was developed near the headwaters of the Clinch River.
-It is one of the smallest towns in the United States to have once operated a street car.
+It is one of the smallest towns in the United States to have once operated a streetcar.
 It is in a county that underwent rapid growth in population at the end of the 19th century during the period of the coal and iron boom, as resources of the Pocahontas Coalfields were exploited.

 The Big Crab Orchard Site, Bull Thistle Cave Archeological Site, Burke's Garden Rural Historic District, Chimney Rock Farm, Tazewell Historic District, George Oscar Thompson House (now demolished), and James Wynn House are listed on the National Register of Historic Places.